Holy Trinity Church, Bosham: King Harold

-Bosham was the principal home of Harold Godwinson, King of England in 1066; the Bayeux Tapestry shows him and his retinue riding to Bosham before sailing to Normandy to meet William, Duke of Normandy.
-In 1954, workmen replacing stones under the chancel arch rediscovered the coffin thought to be of King Canute's daughter, and also found a coffin containing a headless and legless skeleton; the coffin was resealed after examination of the remains by a coroner.
+Bosham was the principal home of Harold Godwinson, king of England in 1066; the Bayeux Tapestry shows him and his retinue riding to Bosham before sailing to Normandy to meet William, Duke of Normandy.
+In 1954, workmen replacing stones under the chancel arch, a burial place commonly reserved for royalty, rediscovered the coffin thought to be of King Canute's daughter, and also found a well-crafted coffin containing a skeleton; the coffin was resealed after examination of the remains by a coroner.
+The investigation was so unprofessional that little valid information can be drawn from it.

 In 2003, amateur historians sought permission from the consistory court of the Diocese of Chichester to exhume the remains, in order to confirm if they were those of King Harold.
 DNA was to be compared with DNA of three people claiming to be his descendants.
 Permission was refused.
 It was stated that exhumation should only be carried out on "special and exceptional grounds" or for a "good reason"; the court heard that the three supposed descendants each had different DNA.
+As of October 2023, there had been no further investigation of the coffin's content.